 It's really important to be certain you are on the right course if you want to become a Scottish solicitor.
 You must undertake an LLB course run by an accredited provider.
-Non-LLB courses and alternative courses at other providers are not recognised by the Law Society of Scotland as part of the route to qualifying as a Scottish solicitor.
+Non-LLB courses and alternative courses at other universities are not recognised by the Law Society of Scotland as part of the route to qualifying as a Scottish solicitor.

 Yes.
 All students aiming to qualify as a solicitor must ensure that they study specific subjects that are designed to meet the Law Society's foundation programme outcomes.
 There isn't one 'required subject list' that applies for all courses, as it will vary dependent on where you study.
-Your university will be able to signpost their core set of subjects to you.
-Generally, you would study these sujects during the first two years of the LLB (or throughout the accelerated LLB).
-You must have passed these subjects to apply for an entrance certificate, before you start your traineeship.
+Your university will be able to signpost the required set of subjects to you.
+Generally, you would study these subjects during the first two years of the LLB (or throughout the accelerated LLB).
+You must have passed these subjects to undertake the Diploma in Professional Legal Practice and then apply for an entrance certificate, before you start your traineeship.

 It's important that you bear in mind your grades in these subjects at first sitting will be taken into account during your future Diploma application.
 Find out more about the Diploma application process.